Tracy Island: Original series depiction

+2004 design

 For the 2004 live-action film, the main shooting location for the island exteriors was North Island in the Seychelles.
 Co-producer Mark Huffam described Tracy Island as "the most idyllic [...] imaginable, with crystal-clear waters, tropical jungle and mountainous peaks", adding that it was "fantastic" that North Island provided "all these essential elements".
 Various locations on Praslin, including Anse Lazio beach and Vallée de Mai nature preserve, were also used.

-The buildings on the re-imagined island were deliberately given a "retro-futuristic" appearance, described by production designer John Beard as "based in the '60s and '70s, which is similar to what we were doing for Brazil."
+The buildings on the re-imagined island were deliberately given a "retrofuturistic" appearance, described by production designer John Beard as "based in the '60s and '70s, which is similar to what we were doing for Brazil."
 Further inspiration was drawn from the work of Oscar Niemeyer and others.
 The interiors set at Pinewood Studios was built in what Beard described as a "kind of double-'S' shape".
 He added that "because we're not building the top, it means we can hang the building from the top ceiling in the studio, which we couldn't have done outside."